mintedreward/heartmail/rxc-app/db/friends.md

 [Daniel Douglas](https://www.danieldouglas.nl).
 Artist Daniel Douglas (1984) finds his inspiration in the Dutch masters from the 17th century.
 They were the first painters to start telling a story with light.
 Douglas brought this theme into our modern age.

 [Valokuvia Suomesta](https://pjti.fi/?).
 Alapuolella näytetään sellaisia valokuvia, joita olen viime aikoina ottanut, ja joista pidän.

+[Tom Hatcher](http://www.tomhatcher.us).
+These are mostly my creations, computer programs, stories, and videos, from the past and present.

 # Organizations